 Modern eDiscovery is far too complex for a model like the EDRM to completely solve.
 But it does act as a useful framework for any organization looking to get a handle on its electronically stored information.
 It assists an organization in understanding the demands of the eDiscovery process and realizing the importance of good information governance in facilitating it.

 By studying the IGRM and EDRM in combination, an organization quickly starts asking itself some important questions:

 - How are we balancing the retention and disposal of data to facilitate eDiscovery?
 Are we losing crucial evidence?

 - How easy is it to place any particular piece of information on legal hold and ensure that it definitely will not be deleted?

 - How easy is it for the legal team to produce ESI in a defensible format that conforms to legal rules of evidence?
 What tools do they have at their disposal?

 - What sort of workload is eDiscovery placing on the IT department?

 - How much are we spending on document review and how can we reduce that number?

 In helping organizations ask these questions (and many more), the EDRM can be very useful in creating a more efficient legal team and greatly reducing litigation costs.

 Pagefreezer assists organizations in capturing, preserving, and ultimately presenting dynamic online data from sources such as websites, social media accounts, mobile text messages, and enterprise collaboration platforms.
 Pagefreezer archive data can be ingested by modern eDiscovery platforms, and also offer the metadata, timestamps, and digital signatures needed to create defensible records.
-For more information, request a call from one of our solution advisors.
+For more information, request a demo from one of our solution advisors.